Quantum Interference in Two-Atom Resonant X-ray Scattering of an Intense Attosecond Pulse: Methods and modelling

 Here, $\boldsymbol{k} = k(\cos\theta_s,~\sin\theta_s\cos \phi_s,~\sin \theta_s \sin \phi_s)$ and two allowed choices for outgoing photon polarization are,

 The differential cross section for the two-atom system to scatter a photon into a solid angle $d\Omega$ if its polarization is not measured is given by,

 Here $I(t)$ is the instantaneous incident intensity.
 One can obtain the differential cross section associated with only ES by turning off the source terms in Eq.~(\ref{eqn_psi1_nstate}) associated with RF channel and vice versa~\cite{Res_theory_PRA}.
 We note that the fluence $F$ of the incident pulse is given by ${\int \!
 I(t) dt }/\omega_{in}$.
+Therefore, the photon yield per solid angle from the combined scattering response of the two-atom system is given by $F\times\dv{\sigma}{\Omega}$.

 While the two-atom calculations are reported for neon, we expect the description of resonant ultrafast x-ray scattering to remain valid for atoms where the dominant decay pathway of the excited state is Auger decay rather than spontaneous emission~\cite{Res_theory_PRA}.
 While the expressions presented above can in principle be generalized to systems with more than two atoms in bound states, there are several notable challenges.
 One immediate problem is that, the probability for at least one atom to ionize increases significantly as the number of atoms increases, due to photoionization and Auger decay.
 When this occurs, the expression derived by only including bound state contribution fails to capture the full photon yield.
 For systems with more than two atoms, it becomes essential to account for scattering signals arising from configurations where one or more atoms are ionized.
 The required treatment is nontrivial and beyond the scope of this work.